Lesya Ukrainka: Poetry

 Lesya Ukrainka entered the canon of Ukrainian literature primarily as a poet of courage and struggle.
 Her thematically rich lyrics are somewhat conditionally (due to the relationship of motives) divided into personal, landscape, and civic.
-The main themes of her early lyrical poetry: the beauty of nature, love for her native land, personal experiences, the purpose of the poet and the role of the poetic word, social and social motives.
-In the first works the influences of Taras Shevchenko, Panteleimon Kulish, Mykhailo Starytsky, and Heine are noticeable, the clear influences of Olena Pchilka and Mykhailo Drahomanov (pseudonym – Ukrainian) on the choice of motives are visible.
+The main themes of her early lyrical poetry are the beauty of nature, love for her native land, personal experiences, the purpose of the poet and the role of the poetic word, social and social motives.
+In her first works the influences of Taras Shevchenko, Panteleimon Kulish, Mykhailo Starytsky, and Heine are noticeable, the clear influences of Olena Pchilka and Mykhailo Drahomanov (pseudonym – Ukrainian) on the choice of motives are visible.

-And the poetry "Contra spem spero!"
+The poem "Contra spem spero!"
 (1890) characterizes the ancient understanding of valor (arete), brilliant mastery of mythological illusions, self-creation of a woman warrior.
-It is this aspect of creativity for many years determinate in the tone of scientific "forestry".
-These are the main motives of the poems "To Comrades", "Comrades in Memory", "Sinner", "Slavus – Sclavus", "Fiat nox", "Epilogue" and many others.
+It is this aspect of creativity for many years which determined the tone of her scientific "forestry".
+This is the main motive of the poems "To Comrades", "Comrades in Memory", "Sinner", "Slavus – Sclavus", "Fiat nox", "Epilogue" and many others.

 The motif of freedom takes on a variety of colors: from disobedience to the traditional understanding of the empire to the individual choice of modus vivendi, which means discovering the truth and serving it.
-Betrayal on any level is identified with tragedy, with the act of Medea.
-The lyrics of thirst and hidden triumph associated with the inability to realize their love, exposes the scheme of chivalrous love.
+Betrayal on any level is identified with tragedy, and with the act of Medea.
+The lyrics of thirst and hidden triumph were associated with the inability to realize their love, exposing the scheme of chivalrous love.
 The lyrical heroine is a knight who sings to her lady of the heart.
 The eroticism of such poems as "I would like to embrace you like an ivy", "Your letters always smell of withered roses" are mystical praises in honor of the divine mistress.